-- Vegetable oil (enough to fill a saucepan with 2-3 inches of oil.)
+- 48 oz. canola oil enough to fill a dutch oven or fryer with about 3 inches of oil.

 - Nonstick Cooking Spray

-- Mix the powdered sugar and softened cream cheese together until well combined.
-(No need to use a mixer, especially if the cream cheese is nice and soft!)
+Mix the powdered sugar and cream cheese together until well combined.
+(You can use a hand mixer or a silicone spatula for this.)

-- Dip your fingers into the water and fold the wontons diagonally to form a triangle.
-Seal tightly, ensuring that there are no air bubbles.
+Dip your fingers into the whisked egg/water mixture (i.e. egg wash), and fold the wontons diagonally to form a triangle.
+Seal and ensure that there are no air bubbles.

-- Heat 2-3 inches of vegetable oil in a large saucepan until it is just under 350 degrees.
+Deep fryers work great with these, however if you don't have one, heat 2-3 inches of vegetable oil in a dutch oven until it is just under 350 degrees.
 (I put my electric stove to just under the medium-high mark).

-- Place them on a plate lined with paper towels to cool.
-(The hard part is resisting the urge to pop one in your mouth before it cools a little!)
+Place them on a plate lined with paper towels to cool.

-- Preheat oven to 375 degrees.
+Preheat oven to 375 degrees.
 Spray a baking sheet with nonstick cooking spray and place the sheet in the oven for about 5 minutes.
-Heating the sheet will ensure that the wontons are nice and crisp on the bottom when they bake, and don’t end up too soft.
+Heating the sheet will ensure that the wontons are nice and crisp on the bottom when they bake.

-- The wontons will need to bake for about 10-12 minutes, however it’s best to start checking on them around the 5 minute mark.
+The wontons will need to bake for about 10-12 minutes, however it’s best to start checking on them after 5 minutes.
 Remove them from the oven when they are crisp and golden brown.

 - Tip: Sprinkle a little extra powdered sugar on top of these once they are finished cooking!